 GAL being the holding entity of the airport assets has equity investment commitments in the under-construction SPVs and also has to extend need-based support to other subsidiaries.
 However, in the absence of limited upstreaming of cash flows from operational subsidiaries (DIAL and GHIAL), GAL has relied on debt-funded equity investments, resulting in elevated debt levels.
 Besides, bullet repayments of the debt instruments have necessitated timely refinancing.
-The outstanding NCBs with accrued interest stand at ₹3,906 crore as on September 30, 2023, with the next redemption in December 2023.

-GAL is in the process of refinancing all its outstanding NCBs with issuance of fresh NCBs of ₹5,000 crore.
-The additional proceeds will also be utilised towards investments and/or additional stake purchases in the subsidiaries.
+GAL has refinanced all its outstanding NCBs with issuance of fresh NCBs of ₹5,000 crore.
+The additional proceeds of around ₹800 crore were utilised towards additional stake purchase of 11% in GMR Hyderabad International Airport Limited.